 November 30, 2017

 One of the biggest challenges for startup companies is finding the funding needed to get their idea off the ground.
 Even with the best business plan in place, if you don’t have enough funding to put your ideas into action, you can’t move forward.
-So, where can technology startups find funding outside places like Silicon Valley and other large cities?
+So, where can technology startups find funding outside of places like Silicon Valley and other large cities?
 Believe it or not, small towns often offer more opportunities for finding venture capital than large, tech-focused, metropolitan areas.